 Some sticks were dropped as far as twenty miles away from the nearest drop zone.
 The majority of the jump masters reported they did not see their crew chiefs after they were airborne; most got a warning light in varying times from the drop; air speeds seemed to be excessive, although this was only a matter of opinion; and jump altitudes varied from four hundred feet to fifteen hundred feet.
 Some sticks were dropped so near to the coast that the last few men in the sticks landed in the water.

-– The 2nd Battalion drop was centered about four miles to the north of its prescribed zone; only one of its planes landed near DZ C. The battalion mission of capturing the two southern beach exits was thus made more difficult by virtue of the additional distance interposed between landing and objective.
+The 2/506 drop was centered about four miles to the north of its prescribed zone; only one of its planes landed near DZ-C. The battalion mission of capturing the two southern beach exits was thus made more difficult by virtue of the additional distance interposed between landing and objective.

-– The planes of the Regimental Headquarters, Headquarters and Service Companies were also scattered far from the drop zone C, but the most unfortunate result of this was that three of the sticks of communications personnel, with their equipment, were dropped miles from the area of proposed operation.
+The planes of the Regimental HQs, HQs and Serv Cos were also scattered far from DZ-C, but the most unfortunate result of this was that three of the sticks of communications personnel, with their equipment, were dropped miles from the area of proposed operation.

-– The 1st Battalion’s drop was comparatively concentrated and centered south of St Marie du Mont, about a mile from the prescribed zone.
-While this area was also defended, the resulting casualties were not nearly as heavy as the 3rd Battalion had experienced, but the assembly problem was as great, for the drop was centered between St Marie du Mont, which was occupied in strength by the enemy, and a battery of 105’s which had not been reported in any intelligence.
+The 1/506’s drop was comparatively concentrated and centered south of St Marie du Mont, about a mile from the prescribed zone.
+While this area was also defended, the resulting casualties were not nearly as heavy as the 3/506 had experienced, but the assembly problem was as great, for the drop was centered between St Marie du Mont, which was occupied in strength by the enemy, and a battery of 105’s which had not been reported in any intelligence.
 Movement from this field was slow and hazardous, and many men took cover in drainage ditches and indentations, and did not leave the field for several hours.

 H minus 4 Hours

-Col Robert F. Sink, commander of the 506th Parachute Infantry, being without communications equipment, was unable to contact his 2nd and, 3rd Battalions or to locate either unit by patrols.
-Knowing the importance of the seizure of the beach exits, at approximately 0430, he ordered Col Turner to take the 1st Battalion to seize beach exit 1.
-One officer was left behind to assemble the rest of the battalion as it came in, and the force moved off down the road to accomplish the mission of the 2nd Battalion.
-Meanwhile, the 2nd Battalion was having much better fortune in its assembly and with a strength of about two hundred was en route to the beach, exits.
-The division commander not having been in communication with Col Sink, had committed his reserve end when the Turner force arrived at the exit, it was already in the hands of the Division, whereupon the force returned to Culoville, meeting light resistance.
+Col Robert F. Sink, commander of the 506-PIR, being without communications equipment, was unable to contact his 2/506 and 3/506 or to locate either unit by patrols.
+Knowing the importance of the seizure of the beach exits, at approximately 0430, he ordered Col Turner to take the 1/506 to seize beach exit 1.
+One officer was left behind to assemble the rest of the battalion as it came in, and the force moved off down the road to accomplish the mission of the 2/506.
+Meanwhile, the 2/506 was having much better fortune in its assembly and with a strength of about two hundred was en route to the beach exits.
+The division commander not having been in communication with Col Sink, had committed his reserve and when the Turner force arrived at the exit, it was already in the hands of the division, whereupon the force returned to Culoville, meeting light resistance.

 The reduction of the position permitted many soldiers, who had landed near the position, to leave their cover and proceed toward their assembly areas.
 Some of these men had lain within fifteen yards of the ditch all night, and would have most certainly been killed or captured had the defenders left the cover of their trench and aggressively policed the field instead of attempting to cover the field by fire.

-During the day, the 3rd Battalion had secured the second beach exit and troops of the seaborne units were passing through the exits and proceeding inland to the north.
-At dusk the two elements of the 1st Battalion and the 2d Battalion were assembled at Culoville.
-There had still been no word from or contact made with the 3rd Battalion, which was responsible for a regimental objective to the south.
-Neither had there been any contact with the battalion of the 501st Parachute Infantry, which was responsible for securing the highway bridges over the Douve, north of Carentan.
+At dusk the two elements of the 1/506 and the 2/506 were assembled at Culoville.
+There had still been no word from or contact made with the 3/506, which was responsible for a regimental objective to the south.
+Neither had there been any contact with the battalion of the 501-PIR, which was responsible for securing the highway bridges over the Douve, north of Carentan.

 Reconnaissance to the South

-As the 401st was at full strength and fresh, Col Sink planned to have it lead the attack through Vierville toward St Come du Mont, to be followed by the 1st Battalion, the 2nd Battalion, Regimental Headquarters, a platoon of attached AT guns, and a platoon of engineers.
-The strength of the 1st Battalion was unpretentious; A Co numbered around forty, B had nearly fifty, C totaled thirty odd, and Headquarters Co approximately fifty.
 The attack was planned for 0430 on June 7.
-The 401st Glider failed to appear at the appointed time and the 1st Battalion was given the mission of leading the attack.
-B Co was ordered to take responsibility for two hundred yards on the right of the road, C Co two hundred yards on the left of the road, and A and Hqs Cos were ordered to follow on the road.
-The Battalion S4 had been active during the night, and as the Companies passed the IP on time, rations and a limited quantity of ammunition were handed out.
+The 401-GIR failed to appear at the appointed time and the 1/506 was given the mission of leading the attack.
+Baker Co was ordered to take responsibility for two hundred yards on the right of the road, Charlie Co two hundred yards on the left of the road, and Able and HQs Cos were ordered to follow on the road.
+The Battalion S-4 had been active during the night, and as the companies passed the IP on time, rations and a limited quantity of ammunition were handed out.

-B Co was harassed by sniper fire which came from the hedgerows to its front and right; consequently, its progress was slow.
-C Co, moving in a line of platoons in column along adjacent hedgerows, had no contact with the enemy until reaching the highway from the beach to St Come du Mont.
-Here, at the north of Vierville, C Co was engaged by a force of approximately a platoon.
-The Company deployed on both sides of the road and sent one squad around the extreme left-flank to attempt to dislodge the enemy from the hedgerows.
+Baker Co was harassed by sniper fire which came from the hedgerows to its front and right; consequently, its progress was slow.
+Charlie Co, moving in a line of platoons in column along adjacent hedgerows, had no contact with the enemy until reaching the highway from the beach to St Come du Mont.
+Here, at the north of Vierville, Charlie Co was engaged by a force of approximately a platoon.
+The company deployed on both sides of the road and sent one squad around the extreme left-flank to attempt to dislodge the enemy from the hedgerows.
 This squad did not move far enough to the left and was outflanked and pinned down by fire.

-B Co had come up to Vierville on the right of the road and was preparing to continue toward the south when Gen Taylor and Col Sink contacted Col Turner in the Vierville church.
-Hqs and A Cos had continued on the road into Vierville without opposition.
-Col Sink had received information that elements of the 3rd Battalion had held their objective, so he ordered the 1st Battalion toward a crossroads to the south of St Come du Monte.
-As C Co was still engaged, A Co was ordered to take A Co’s position on the left of the road, and C Co was ordered to disengage and take A Co’s place in the column.
+Baker Co had come up to Vierville on the right of the road and was preparing to continue toward the south when Gen Taylor and Col Sink contacted Col Turner in the Vierville church.
+HQs and Able Cos had continued on the road into Vierville without opposition.
+Col Sink had received information that elements of the 3/506 had held their objective, so he ordered the 1/506 toward a crossroads to the south of St Come du Monte.
+As Charlie Co was still engaged, Able Co was ordered to take Able Co’s position on the left of the road, and Charlie Co was ordered to disengage and take Able Co’s place in the column.

-C Co requested an anti tank gun to assist in disengaging the forward squad.
+Charlie Co requested an AT gun to assist in disengaging the forward squad.
 This gun was made available by the regimental commander, and with it the hedgerows in which the enemy was concealed were taken under direct fire, relieving the pressure on the squad so that it withdrew without suffering any casualties.
-The enemy did, however, pursue the squad along the hedgerows, so that when the squad had rejoined the Company at the edge of the town and the Company had proceeded south on the road toward St Come du Mont, the 3rd Battalion, following on the road, was taken under fire while in the town, and pinned down for several hours.
+The enemy did, however, pursue the squad along the hedgerows, so that when the squad had rejoined the company at the edge of the town and the company had proceeded south on the road toward St Come du Mont, the 3/506, following on the road, was taken under fire while in the town, and pinned down for several hours.

-The progress of B and A Cos, after leaving Vierville, was slow.
-The enemy occupied the hedgerows, particularly on the right of the road, and forward progress by B Co was made by sending out units to outflank the enemy positions.
+The progress of Baker and Able Cos, after leaving Vierville, was slow.
+The enemy occupied the hedgerows, particularly on the right of the road, and forward progress by Baker Co was made by sending out units to outflank the enemy positions.
 Whereupon, the enemy would withdraw one hedgerow to his rear, and the same process would have to be repeated.
 The smokeless, flash less properties of the enemy’s ammunition, and his skill at camouflaging himself and his positions, made it extremely difficult to locate the precise location from which he was firing.

 The ditches at the base of each side of the hedgerows were available for protection when the attacker employed his mortars, so that the only effective fire which could be placed on defending troops was direct hits in the ditches or on the spider holes.
 The advantages of the hedgerow systems were predominately with the defender through his knowledge of the terrain and the location of the pré-constructed emplacements.
 A small holding force could delay a relatively large force and cause it to deploy, bring up its mortars, search the suspected hedgerow, and probe extensively to the flanks.
 The decision to abandon the position remained with the defender until antitank weapons could be brought up, and, by direct short range fire, blast open the spider hole.
 This method, while effective, was costly in gun crews, and embarrassingly slow, for a squad could delay a battalion for a matter of hours.